 The Long-Term Servicing Channel continues to receive security and non-security updates through Update Releases (UR).
 However, Update Releases do not contain the new features or functionality released in the Semi-Annual Channel.

 Most features introduced in the Semi-Annual Channel will be rolled into the next Long-Term Servicing Channel release.
 Actual functionality varies by release depending on customer feedback.
 System Center 2016 is the current release.

 - Need to innovate rapidly?
 Do you need early access to the newest System Center features?
 If so, consider joining the Semi-Annual Channel by installing System Center, version 1801.
 As previously described, you receive new versions approximately two times a year, with 18 months of production support per release.

 - Need a longer cycle and predictability?
 If so, consider staying on the Long-Term Servicing Channel.
 The current LTSC release is System Center 2016 and the next release will be System Center 2019.
 As previously noted, you'll have access to new versions approximately every two to three years.
 Each release comes with five years of mainstream support followed by five more years of extended support.
 LTSC releases are available to everyone, regardless of their licensing model.

 Unless otherwise communicated, the minimum requirements to run the System Center Semi-Annual Channel releases are the same as the most recent System Center Long-Term Servicing Channel release.

 Customers with Software Assurance can upgrade from System Center 2016 or 2012R2 to System Center, version 1801.
-Upgrading from Semi-Annual Channel to LTSC releases is not supported.

 The Long-Term Servicing Channel receives update releases containing security updates and non-security updates.
 The Semi-Annual Channel, with its more frequent release cycle, does not receive update releases.